mbeps/joker-notes/README.md

 yarn dev
 ```

 This command starts the development server, usually available at `localhost:3000`.
-Access it via your browser to interact with your instance of Motion Notes.
+Access it via your browser to interact with your instance of Joker Notes.

 **Note:** It's crucial to run both `yarn convex-dev` for the Convex database and `yarn dev` for the Next.js server concurrently for the application to function properly.